LaurenceRLewis/Accessible_Components/README.md

 # Welcome to Accessible Components

 This experimental personal project by Laurence Lewis is a set of React-based storybook components designed with accessibility in mind, adhering to the Web Content Accessibility Guidelines (WCAG) 2.1.
-Please note that these components should not be used in production without thorough testing first.
+Please note that these components are for testing purposses and should not be used in production without thorough testing first.
 The testing should be done using a screen reader, keyboard navigation, and running an automated testing tool.

 ## Storybook examples
 - [Accessible Components](https://react-accessible-component-project.netlify.app/?path=/docs/accessiblecomponents-introduction--docs)